 Limnionas Beach

-• Melidoni: sandy, organized, secluded
+• Melidoni: sandy, organized, secluded, and popular during the summer.

-Explore Kythira Chora
+Kythira Chora (Main Town)

 Kythira Chora

-Wander through the remnants of the past on the Venetian Castle and see the old prisons, the Venetian fountain, the gunpowder chambers, the Byzantine churches with frescoes, and the many canons all around the castle.
+Wander through the remnants of the past on the Venetian Castle and see the old prisons, the Venetian fountain, the gunpowder chambers, the Byzantine churches with frescoes, and the many canons around the castle.

+Do not miss the islet of Chytra from the top of the castle.
 At Kythira Chora’s main square, you will also find an interesting Archaeological Museum with findings from the excavations on the island.

 If you love guided tours then I highly recommend this comprehensive private tour on the island of Kythira.